ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    might create an entry like the following in the appropriate zone file (following the conventional zone file format):

+Herr (ed) & Levine (ed)    Expires 3 June 2022                 [Page 53]

+Internet-Draft                  DMARCbis                   November 2021

      ; DMARC record for the domain example.com

      _dmarc  IN TXT ( "v=DMARC1; p=none; "
                        "rua=mailto:dmarc-feedback@example.com; "
                        "ruf=mailto:auth-reports@example.com" )

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 55]

-Internet-Draft                  DMARCbis                   November 2021

 B.2.3.
 Per-Message Failure Reports Directed to Third Party

    The Domain Owner from the previous example is maintaining the same policy but now wishes to have a third party receive and process the per-message failure reports.
-Again, not all Receivers will honor this request, but those that do may implement additional checks to verify that the third party wishes to receive the failure reports for this domain.
+Again, not all Mail Receivers will honor this request, but those that do may implement additional checks to verify that the third party wishes to receive the failure reports for this domain.

    The Domain Owner needs to alter its policy record from Appendix B.2.2 as follows: